ichortower/HatMouseLacey/docs/help-spoilers.md

 secret notes do (i.e. anywhere except on Ginger Island), and by doing the same actions (digging, chopping, mining, fishing, killing monsters).

-Here are the conditions for availability:
+Here are the conditions for availability (but note that each one only becomes available on **the next day** after meeting the conditions):

 * #1: after reaching 6 hearts with Lacey
 * #2: after reaching 7 hearts with Lacey, and after finding #1